-The Siguil Hydro Power Plant in Maasim Sarangani is on its advance stage of contraction and the plant is expected to be in commercial operations in the fourth quarter of 2023.

-With the cost mitigating measures implemented during the period, operating expense ratio decreased to 13% from 31% in the previous year.
-The operating efficiency of the power plants is expected to continue in accordance with the plans and budgets.
+The Siguil Hydro Power Plant in Maasim, Sarangani is in the final stages of completion and is anticipated to commence commercial operations in the third quarter of 2024.
+Despite cost mitigating measures implemented during this period, the operating expense ratio has seen a slight increase to 16% from the previous year's 15%.
+However, the operating efficiency of the power plants is projected to remain aligned with the established plans and budgets.